gabrielmissio/set-up-projects-like-a-pro/media/webinar/fast-setup.md

 # Fast setup

+1. Create package.json. ("y" flag tells the generator to use the defaults instead of asking questions.)
-1. Create a new package.
-Create .gitignore file.
-Add "node_modules" folder to .gitinore.
-Install ESLint, Husky and Lint-staged as devDependencies
+2. Create .gitignore file.
+3. Add "node_modules" to .gitinore.
+4. Install ESLint, Husky and Lint-staged as devDependencies

 ```Bash
 npm init -y